Doctor of Philosophy (PhD)

 As one of our students, you will be part of a small and specialised research community in your immediate area, as well as a member of the wider Informatics community, which includes around 400 MSc and PhD students, from all over the world.
-Each PhD student is hosted within one of our seven research Institutes.
+Each PhD student is hosted within one of our six research Institutes.
+Further information on each of our Institutes can be found on the reserach topics page.

 The period of study is 36 months if studying full-time, or between 48 and 72 months if studying part-time.